Introduction

 -i, --interactive

-Opens the interactive TUI to bookmark the command.
+Opens the interactive TUI to bookmark the command, pre-filling any details provided via other arguments and options.

 -